 Scone or scone?
 Jam first or cream first?
 Devon or Cornwall?
 Butter or no butter?
-The cream tea sparks different debates for everyone.
-We may not be able to solve these problems, but it’s National Cream Tea Day, so let’s take a look at this British Classic!
+The cream tea sparks different debates for everyone, so let’s take a look at this British Classic!

 The cream tea is well and truly a British Classic.
 Tea is traditionally served alongside fresh scones with strawberry jam and the vital ingredient, clotted cream.
 It is known to have been served as early as the 11th century at Tavistock Hall in Devon.
 At a time when refrigeration had not been invented, the inclusion of fresh clotted cream made the dish a real delicacy.
 The Devonian tradition is to cover each half with clotted cream, and then add strawberry jam on top.